San Pablo Reservoir

 Near the children’s playground, lawn and visitor center/café, San Pablo’s picnic sites have great lake views.
 Sites have tables and barbeques, and a few have gazebos.
 There are 9 group picnic sites (4 with gazebos) which can be reserved for $60 to $260.
 See below for more information.

 San Pablo Reservoir is stocked regularly with trout and catfish, and is known as one of the finest fisheries in the East Bay.
 Pick up a fishing license, bait and tackle at the visitor center, and talk with knowledgeable staff who can give you tips on the best fishing spots.
+California fishing license and EBMUD fishing permit required.

 Patio boats, deluxe motor boats, kayaks and rowboats are available for rental every day.
 Aluminum fishing boats have a four-stroke motor, great for fishing and cruising.
 SPECIAL: Rent a boat six times and receive a free 1/2 day weekday rental.

 San Pablo’s six-lane boat launch facility is open daily (including holidays) for motor boats, kayaks and canoes.
 All boats must be inspected before launch to prevent Quagga Mussels from entering EBMUD waters.
+To further preserve the high water quality, only four-cycle engines and a minimum of 2-star rated motors are allowed on privately owned motorized boats.
+No paddle boards or personal watercraft are allowed at San Pablo.

 You’ll find some of the best flat water kayaking and canoeing in the East Bay at San Pablo.
 Rent tandem and single kayaks for the day or a just few hours, and paddle along 14 miles of shoreline.
 You’ll discover sandy beaches, great fishing, and interesting wildlife.